 Criminal hackers are now going after phone lines, too

-Criminal groups have been sending threatening messages in the past couple of months to companies that manage broadband phone services all over the world, promising they'll flood the digital phone lines with traffic and take them offline unless victims pay a ransom.
+Criminal groups have been sending threatening messages in the past couple of months to companies that manage broadband phone services all over the world, promising they'll flood the digital phone lines with traffic and take them offline unless the targets pay a ransom.

 It's probably a bigger part of our lives than many people realize.
 It's much cheaper and often more accessible and scalable, a staple of working from home during the coronavirus pandemic.
 Small companies and people living overseas might have been using purely digital phone lines for years to reach customers, friends and family abroad.
 Large carriers and telecommunication companies often use VoIP to handle calls or connections between providers, while smaller carriers are routing tens of thousands of simultaneous calls over the internet.
 Call center companies handle over 1 million digital calls a day.